igorini/kotlin-hints/README.md

 ## Imports
 ### Name clash

-Avoid writing a fully qualified name for the class in the scenario of an import name clash by disambiguating a class with a keyword `as`
+Avoid writing a fully qualified name for the class in the scenario of an import name clash by disambiguating a class with a keyword `as`.

 ```kotlin
 val utilDate: Date